guildai/guild.ai/pages/docs/guides/create-object-detector.md

 improve model performance.

-You can stop training at any point, however we recommend training for at least 10K-20K steps to achieve reasonable accuracy.
+You can stop training at any point, however we recommend training for at least 10K-20K steps to give the model a chance to transfer learn.
 Use `evaluate` (see [Check model accuracy](#check-model-accuracy) above) to calculate model precision to confirm before stopping.

-When you are finished monitoring the run, in the second command console---the console where TensorBoard is running---press `Ctrl-C` to quit the application.
+When you are finished monitoring the run, in the second command console---the console where TensorBoard is running---press `Ctrl-C` to quit TensorBoard.

 ## Stop training

-Stop the transfer learn operation using two methods:
+Stop the transfer learn operation using one of these two methods:

-- In the first command console---the console where the `transfer-learn` operation is running---press `Ctrl-C`.
+- In the first command console where the `transfer-learn` operation is running, press `Ctrl-C`

-- In the second command console, run the command:
+- Or, in the second command console, use the [stop](cmd:runs-stop)
+  command:

 ``` command
 guild stop
 ```

-The [stop](cmd:runs-stop) command stops all active runs by default.

-Press `y` and then `Enter` to confirm that you want to stop the `transfer-learn` operation.
+Press `y` and `Enter` to confirm that you want to stop the `transfer-learn` operation.

 Guild stops the transfer learn operation.

 Now that we have a trained object detector, we can use it to detect objects.
-First, however, we need to generate a frozen inference graph.
+First, we need to generate a frozen inference graph.

 ## Export and freeze a trained model

 To use our trained object detector for inference, we need to *export* the model architecture and *freeze* its weights using a checkpoint.
-This process generates a *frozen inference graph*, which is a binary file that can be loaded to initialize the trained model in TensorFlow.
+This process generates a *frozen inference graph*, which is a binary file used to initialize a trained model in TensorFlow.

 Run the `export-and-freeze` command: